alan-camilo/100-days-of-code/log.md

 ### Day 0: April 16, 2020

-**Today's Progress**: Working on notifications, improving the message and I add an error notification.
+**Today's Progress**: Worked on notifications, improving the message and I added an error notification.
 Starting to work on the logo with my designer.

 **Thoughts**: Good communication is nice to have.